What were some of the highlights of your high school cross country and track careers?

 Are there any coaches or teammates that you've worked with over the past four years that you'd like to thank?

-How are you coping with COVID-19 and the looming possibility that your HS track career might very well be over?
+How are you coping with COVID-19 knowing that your HS track career might very well be over?

 What are your plans and goals for the future?
 Do you intend on continuing with the sport in college or in another capacity?